 The whole wonderful setting is the subject of countless paintings and photographs, several dozen new ones doubtless being taken as the bus continues on its way.

-At the foot of the stairs, completing the un-improvable scene, is the fountain of the 'Leaky Old Boat', the 'Barcaccia', now believed to be another of Bernini's masterpieces (it was once thought to have been the work of his father).
-It commemorates an old barge which was washed up onto the slopes of the Pincio hill nearby during one of the devastating floods Rome suffered periodically before the Tiber was encased in its current massive embankments.
+At the foot of the stairs, completing the un-improvable scene, is the fountain of the 'Rotten Old Boat', the 'Barcaccia', now believed to be another of Bernini's masterpieces (it was once thought to have been the work of his father).
+It commemorates an old barge which was washed up onto the slopes of the Pincio Hill nearby during one of the devastating floods Rome suffered periodically before the Tiber was encased in its current massive embankments.
 The jets of water (a great boon to the North African rose-sellers - the ones that aren't peddling whirly LED flying helicopter wheels - to help them to revive their drooping blooms) achieve their strong flow from the extra pressure created by its sunken position below ground level.
 The water itself comes from the ancient 'Aqua Virgo' aqueduct - reckoned to be the purest in Rome.
 You need have no qualms about stooping to have a drink here yourself: I keep a bottle with me constantly refilled from this fountain on my own travels across the city!

 Opposite the fountain, beside the ever-present hot-chestnut man (even during the height of summer!),descends the Via Condotti.
 This is not just known for its classy designer shops, but also for the long-established Caffe Greco - still giving a genuinely pleasant welcome to its modern visitors, just as it has done to far more famous names, and serving good coffee at prices no more expensive than most road-side bars.